dajocarter/cms-exercise/README.md

 ## Project Structure

+We already wrote a few articles for you so that you don’t have to generate the content.

 ## Evalutation

 The app should run on any computer by running npm install and npm start.
 We’ll evaluate the exercise by looking at the end result and the code.

-Please provide the login route for the data entry UI view and the user login information.
-We should be able to login and succesfully view/edit the content of each specific post.
+Provide the login route for the data entry UI view and the user login information.
+We should be able to login and successfully view/edit the content of each specific post.

 ## Coding at Eaze